How to Install a New Hard Drive to Replace an Old One

 Transferring Data From The Old To New Drive

-Desktop computer hard drives are usually placed in the lower front half of a mid-tower enclosure and are attached using between two and six screws.
-The process isn’t overly difficult, but is detailed enough to warrant its own post.
-Please refer to James’s coverage of how to install a replacement or second desktop drive for instructions.
+Desktop computer hard drives are usually placed in the lower front half of a mid-tower enclosure.
+They are attached using between two and six screws.
+Once the drive is in place, you just need to plug in the SATA data cable.

 Booting & Partitioning

-If you didn’t end up cloning your drive, this step will be irrelevant, as you’ll have to format and partition the new drive during the installation process of your operating system.
+If you didn’t end up cloning your drive, this step will be irrelevant.
+Because you’ll have to format and partition the new drive during the installation process of your operating system.